nol13/fuzzball.js/README.md

 ==========
 Easy to use and powerful fuzzy string matching.

-Mostly a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library, with some cool added features.
+Mostly a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library, with some cool added features like the sortBySimilarity option and wildcard support.

 Demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
 Auto-generated API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.